 - A failure to perform procedures they’re qualified to do

 Consider Lodging a Formal Complaint

-While you are not obligated to submit a complaint to either the NHS or a governing body regarding GP negligence, it could potentially benefit your medical negligence claim.
+You’ve no obligation to submit a complaint to either the NHS or a governing body.
+Even with regard to GP negligence, it could potentially benefit your medical negligence claim.

-As both the NHS or a governing body will investigate your complaint, they could accumulate evidence that could support a GP negligence claim.
-Also, by doing so, you could prevent another patient from experiencing a similar lack of care in the future, and you could potentially receive an apology.
+Both the NHS or a governing body will investigate your complaint.
+Moreover, they could accumulate evidence that could support a GP negligence claim.
+Also, by doing so, you could prevent another patient from experiencing a similar lack of care in the future.
+As a result, you could potentially receive an apology.